Warning Signs of a B12 Deficiency

 Conclusion:

 This is the form that I trust to get results with the clients I consult with after having seen it improve hundreds of pre/post lab tests.
-B12 Power is a pure form of methyl-B12 and what I use in my clinical practice.
+B12 Power is a pure form of methyl-B12 and is what I use in my clinical practice.
 I typically use a dosage of 5mg – 1x per day for 60 days and then retest.

 Inflammation Crushing Ebundle